Frequently Asked Questions

 All you are required to bring with you to testing is a current driver’s license in order to check in to the test.
 You may want to bring water and snacks as the testing day can last several hours.

-Elements of the Physical Ability Test:
+Elements of the Job Task Simulator Test:

 When do I need to turn in my college transcripts?